 A Journey to Baja’s La Trinidad Cave Paintings

-With the native languages and traditions of Baja now largely extinct, the peninsula’s numerous cave paintings are all that remain of the ancient cultures that lived here for millennia.
-In fact, sites like the La Trinidad cave paintings, among others, are among the oldest surviving archaeological sites in all of Mexico.
+With the native languages and traditions of Baja now largely extinct, the peninsula’s numerous cave paintings are all that remain of the ancient cultures that once lived here for millennia.
+In fact, sites like the La Trinidad cave paintings are among the oldest surviving archaeological sites in all of Mexico.

 The La Trinidad cave paintings, situated near the town of Mulegé in the state of Baja California Sur, are also sometimes called the Sierra de Guadalupe cave paintings.
 And they’re part of a larger UNESCO World Heritage Site encompassing numerous similar sites throughout the area.